Birthgap — global fertility and the timing of parenthood

 Global average (2024): 62.4% · European average (2024): 63.8%

-The total maternal rate (TMR) in 2024 stands at 58.9%, showing a slight decrease of 0.6 percentage points from the 2023 figure.
-Over the last five years, the TMR has been on a downward trend, averaging 59.7% between 2020 and 2024.
-Compared to the 2000s average of 71.5%, the current rate is lower by approximately 12.6 percentage points.
-On a global scale, Italy is positioned 27th among 38 countries, while within Europe it ranks 24th out of 31.
+The total maternal rate (TMR) reached 58.9% in 2024, reflecting a small decrease of 0.6 percentage points from the previous year.
+Over the last five years, the TMR has been on a downward trend, with an average of 59.7% for the period 2020–2024.
+When compared to the 2000s average of 71.5%, the current rate is approximately 12.6 percentage points lower.
+Italy ranks 27th among 38 countries worldwide and 24th out of 31 European nations in this measure.

 Total Maternal Rate (TMR) over the decades